-The 80 class model has been fitted with the same main printed circuit board as used in the 85/86 class electric model.
-The printed circuit board has been specifically designed to function through the 'NEM660 standards' 21 pin connector and integrate with an ESU Loksound V5 decoder.
+The 85 class models main printed circuit board has been specifically designed to function through the 'NEM660 standards' 21 pin connector and integrate with an ESU Loksound V5 decoder.
 Via the 21 pin connector this decoder functions with four individually powered lighting outputs (Headlight front, Headlight rear, Aux 1 and Aux 2) and four individual logic outputs (Aux 3, 4, 5, 6) which the main circuit board has electronic components included for their operation.
 The DCC Sound Decoder Installed models lighting connects via the plug marked with DCC on the Printed Circuit Board.
 (See image on page 3)